r35382/bnflite/README.md

 ##Purpose

-Some time ago author dealt with the ffmpeg tool used to integrate together a lot of parametrized video/audio codecs.
+Some time ago author dealt with the ffmpeg tool which was invented to integrate together a lot of parametrized video/audio codecs.
 The tool have a comprehensive command line with thousands combinations of options.
 Examples are poor, parameters sometime are ambiguous, command line is not compatible from version to version.
 Formal BNF description of command line language could help.
 However for projects with limited budget